Destiny (streamer): Israeli–Palestinian conflict

-Following the 2023 Hamas attack on Israel, Bonnell expressed support for Israel, stating, "The Palestinians are oppressed by all the Arab countries, and no country from them, which is supposed to be on 'their' side, has bothered to offer them a real solution—and yet, their anger is directed fully at Israel, and unjustifiably in my opinion."
+Following the 2023 Hamas attack on Israel, Bonnell expressed support for Israel.
+He said, "The Palestinians are oppressed by all the Arab countries, and no country from them, which is supposed to be on 'their' side, has bothered to offer them a real solution—and yet, their anger is directed fully at Israel, and unjustifiably in my opinion."
+He added that the support for Hamas within Gaza was understandable but it was "not an informed decision but one of distress".
 In a debate with Nathan J. Robinson, Bonnell argued against the Palestinian right of return, believing it would make peace and a two-state solution impossible.
-Robinson responded by arguing that Arab leaders (Yasser Arafat and the Arab Peace Initiative) had shown a willingness to compromise on the right of return.

 In March 2024, Bonnell debated the Israeli–Palestinian conflict and the Gaza war on the Lex Fridman Podcast with political scientist Norman Finkelstein, historian Benny Morris, and political analyst Mouin Rabbani, representing the pro-Israel side alongside Morris.
 Bonnell and Finkelstein had heated exchanges during the debate.
 He has criticized streamer Hasan Piker, including Piker's criticism of Israel.